joseangel-sc/tdd_workshop/README.md

 This is your boilerplate Dockerfile, which includes a Makefile to quickly run your tests and get inside the container to debug

+This workshop will also work locally, but working on a docker container will give us a more real-scenario idea of how to do this in a professional environment

+If you want to skip the local build you can use the image `joseangelsc/tdd_workshop` from dockerhub